STARCORE-RC/STARCORE_DB_API/readme.md

 - `link` (string): The updated link to the tournament.
 - `hostlink` (string): The updated link to the host of the tournament.
 - `host` (string): The updated host of the tournament.
-- `auth` (string): The authentication token from the config file.

-Please note that authentication is required for adding and editing tournaments.
+Make sure to include the `Authorization` header with the access token.

 For all endpoints, successful responses will have a `200` status code, and error responses will have appropriate status codes along with error messages.

 That's it!
-You can now use the StarCore DB API to interact with the tournaments in th
+You can now use the StarCore DB API to interact with the tournaments in the data